kernel-community/library/Highlights/Time as a Platform.md

 >**everything is infinitely valuable on a blockchain on a long-enough timeline**.
 The only cost becomes opportunity cost.
 Not all parts will be equally valuable at all times.

 >For you see, it didn’t necessarily matter what was being done, but rather **when it was done**.
 Time is so important that it overshadows everything else.

+One cryptographic primitive physically linked to time is [Verifiable Delay Functions](https://zeroknowledge.fm/258-2/).
+Rather than a threshold scheme of some kind, this method leverages the flow of time to encrypt and decrypt messages, baking in the concept of "when it was done" even further.